wsrn829/wsrn829/README.md

 * We kept encountering CORS errors when deploying ThriveTogether, so I would go with the second option for this one.
 * The Django-based server and PostgreSQL database are already up and running on Heroku.
 * Now, I need to configure the React frontend to display in the browser.
 * Just now realized that deployment could be harder than development.
-Netlify's UI is my favorite so far though, better than Heroku, DigitalOcean, Hostinger, AWS, Azure, etc. It would be perfect if I became good at it. [*Build Configs*](https://docs.netlify.com/configure-builds/overview/?_gl=1%2ap93753%2a_gcl_aw%2aR0NMLjE3MDU0MjAzMzEuQ2p3S0NBaUE3NWl0QmhBNkVpd0FraG85ZTN1ZTZ6a05qV3I2aFVCQVdRT1lFcnhhU1hGblJOTzdQS09vNGxPMnA1ZnR1M3VxaVJ5V0FCb0N5bEFRQXZEX0J3RQ..%2a_gcl_au%2aMTQ4NjI5NjQyMC4xNzA1NDIwMTc1) [*Dependencies*](https://docs.netlify.com/configure-builds/manage-dependencies/) [*Debugging*](https://answers.netlify.com/t/support-guide-failed-build-debugging-advice-preparing-the-best-help-request/73269?_gl=1*1fjzb8j*_gcl_aw*R0NMLjE3MDU0MjAzMzEuQ2p3S0NBaUE3NWl0QmhBNkVpd0FraG85ZTN1ZTZ6a05qV3I2aFVCQVdRT1lFcnhhU1hGblJOTzdQS09vNGxPMnA1ZnR1M3VxaVJ5V0FCb0N5bEFRQXZEX0J3RQ..*_gcl_au*MTQ4NjI5NjQyMC4xNzA1NDIwMTc1) (I wouldn't say I'm dumb.
-It's just *hard*.)
+Netlify's UI is my favorite so far though, better than Heroku, DigitalOcean, Hostinger, AWS, Azure, etc. It would be perfect if I became good at it. [*Build Configs*](https://docs.netlify.com/configure-builds/overview/?_gl=1%2ap93753%2a_gcl_aw%2aR0NMLjE3MDU0MjAzMzEuQ2p3S0NBaUE3NWl0QmhBNkVpd0FraG85ZTN1ZTZ6a05qV3I2aFVCQVdRT1lFcnhhU1hGblJOTzdQS09vNGxPMnA1ZnR1M3VxaVJ5V0FCb0N5bEFRQXZEX0J3RQ..%2a_gcl_au%2aMTQ4NjI5NjQyMC4xNzA1NDIwMTc1) [*Dependencies*](https://docs.netlify.com/configure-builds/manage-dependencies/) [*Debugging*](https://answers.netlify.com/t/support-guide-failed-build-debugging-advice-preparing-the-best-help-request/73269?_gl=1*1fjzb8j*_gcl_aw*R0NMLjE3MDU0MjAzMzEuQ2p3S0NBaUE3NWl0QmhBNkVpd0FraG85ZTN1ZTZ6a05qV3I2aFVCQVdRT1lFcnhhU1hGblJOTzdQS09vNGxPMnA1ZnR1M3VxaVJ5V0FCb0N5bEFRQXZEX0J3RQ..*_gcl_au*MTQ4NjI5NjQyMC4xNzA1NDIwMTc1)
-* 1/3 Backend is deployed on Heroku.\
+* a.
+Backend is deployed on Heroku.\
   <img width="550" alt="1" src="https://github.com/wsrn829/wsrn829/assets/67284951/2eaa3f2e-2bb5-4b37-81b6-884745b4bb4b">
-* 2/3 Frontend is deployed on Netlify.\
+* b.
+Frontend is deployed on Netlify.\
   <img width="550" alt="2" src="https://github.com/wsrn829/wsrn829/assets/67284951/f2990741-8174-45c3-8de7-6cdaf70f76f6">
-* 3/3 I need to connect them and make them fully functioning...I'm so tired of debugging today.
+* c.
+I need to connect them and make them fully functioning...I'm so tired of debugging today.
 (Just learned about a position called 'DevOps Engineer.'
 Why am I doing this then?
 Because I was asked if I had experience during an interview last year.)
 * 🌸 Configuring CI/CD for full-stack apps, which includes setting up front-end and back-end deployment pipelines, managing database migrations, handling environment variables, and numerous debugging, has been quite a challenge.
 However, the rewarding outcomes make the entire effort absolutely worthwhile! 🌸
 * The CORS (Cross-Origin Resource Sharing) error turned out to be such a simple fix.
 Amazing.
 * Look at my drawing for my team (using Excalidraw).
 This is the wireframe of the Car Dealership App.